June 10, 2016: Seeking Alpha:

 - Seventy-four million bbls of shale oil doesn't seem to be trivial either.

-- Original oil in place (OOIP) in the Bakken is estimated to be around 500 million bbls of oil.
-At 5% primary recovery rate, that works out to 25 million bbls of oil.
+- Original oil in place (OOIP) in the Bakken is estimated to be around 500 billion bbls of oil.
+At 5% primary recovery rate, that works out to 25 billion bbls of oil.

 For natural gas: